Swap your home with HomeSwapper

 - The property must not be too small for the incoming tenants.

-Previous North Hertfordshire District Council tenants, who transferred to North Hertfordshire Homes (NHH) and then exchange into another NHH property, will keep all of their protected rights.
+Previous North Hertfordshire District Council tenants, who transferred to North Hertfordshire Homes and then exchange into another North Hertfordshire Homes property, will keep all of their protected rights.
 However this right is linked to the tenant and not the property.
 If you exchange to another landlord, you will lose those rights.

 What would happen if I moved before we had written permission?

 If you move without our written permission you risk making you and your family homeless.
 Both you and the person who moved into your home, would become illegal occupants.
 You would also have no right to move back to your current home as you would have breached your conditions of tenancy for that property by giving up possession.
-NHH would commence legal proceedings.
+We would need to commence legal proceedings.

 What can I do if the property is not in the condition I expected?